Daemon and Agents¶

 greatminds daemon status. - Confirm the role exists in

-coord.yaml, has the expectedtool:, and has a live agent registry entry. - Confirm
+coordination/coord.yaml, has the expectedtool:, and has a live agent registry entry. - Confirm the role's schema lifecycle and

-claude, confirm the tmux session and window name matchcoord.yaml.
-Chat-mode wakes are rate-limited byevent_wake.tmux_send_keys.rate_limit_seconds, so a burst of messages may coalesce into one prompt. - Run
+claude, confirm the tmux session and window name matchcoordination/coord.yaml.
+Chat-mode wakes are rate-limited byevent_wake.tmux_send_keys.rate_limit_seconds, so a burst of messages may coalesce into one prompt. - For driven

 Visual event markers¶